After Qualifying as a CA(SA) I Started My Career in a Startup (Not MNC). Was It Worth It?

 - What are the long-term gains and growth?

-My decision to work for an organisation is based on: “Can I create value and bring meaningful change?”
+- My decision to work for an organization is based on the: “Can I create value and bring meaningful change?”

-As for advice to others, if you make the decision to work for a smaller organisation or start-up, ask yourself - how will working at XYZ “create value” on my resume?
-Naturally, recruiters often overlook the value working for smaller organisations, and therefore knowing how to sell yourself from your experiences learnt is crucial.
+As for advice to others, if you make the decision to work for a smaller organization or start-up, ask yourself – how will working at XYZ “create value” on my resume?
+Naturally, recruiters often overlook the value of working for smaller organizations, and therefore knowing how to sell yourself from your experiences learned is crucial.

 Challenges faced when working in Small Organisations and Start-ups